 Twenty-three years old when he signed on deadline day in January 2011, David Luiz was born in Sao Paulo and began his career with Esporte Clube Vitoria in Bahia where he made 47 appearances.

 He switched to Benfica, initially on loan, in January 2007 before making the move permanent that summer.

 In total he made 82 league appearances for the Lisbon club missing just one game in the 2009/10 season as they wrapped up a first league title in five years.
 Uefa.com voted him the Portuguese League's Player of the Year.

-David Luiz, who made his Brazil debut against America during the 2009/10 season, had earlier represented his country at the 2007 Under 20 World Cup,
+David Luiz, who made his Brazil debut against the United States during the 2009/10 season, had earlier represented his country at the 2007 Under-20 World Cup,

 He was in the Brazil squad that contested the Copa America in July 2011, and returned to the squad for the September internationals despite not having featured for Chelsea.